 What causes gynecomastia in puberty?

-Gynecomastia is an increase in the size of the breast (guy-nuh-kah-MAS-tuh) as a result of the imbalance of the hormones levels estrogen and testosterone.
+Gynecomastia is an increase in the size of the breast (guy-nuh-kah-MAS-tuh) as a result of the imbalance of the levels of the hormone estrogen and testosterone.
 Gynecomastia may affect one or both breasts, sometimes unevenly.